nealey/hdjd/README.md

 How To Run
 ----------

+Currently, the driver must be started after you plug in a device.

+If you haven't done so, build it by typing `make` under the source dir.
+Then, just run `hdjd` and it will tell you what it found.

 Also make sure your user can read and write to raw USB devices.
-See [this Mixxx wiki page](http://mixxx.org/wiki/doku.php/hercules_dj_control_mp3_e2#usb_hid) for how to do this with udev-based systems (almost every Linux distribution).
+See [this Mixxx wiki page](https://mixxx.org/wiki/doku.php/troubleshooting#hid_and_usb_bulk_controllers_on_gnu_linux) for how to do this with udev-based systems (almost every Linux distribution).

-Currently, the driver must be started after you plug in a device.
-Just run `hdjd` and it will tell you what it found.
+If you are trying to add support for another controller and try to debug the messages sent and received, you can build it in debug mode if you modify the file Makefile and uncomment the following line:
+ - #CFLAGS += -g -DDEBUG
+(i.e. remove the # sign)

 Current Issues